 When a pregnancy ends on its own, it is called a spontaneous abortion or miscarriage.
 Miscarriages are common, occurring in 25% of pregnancies.
 A miscarriage usually cannot be prevented and is no one’s fault.

 There is no right or wrong way to emotionally feel about a miscarriage.
 Experiencing a miscarriage holds different meaning to everyone.
 Some want to explore ways to remember the pregnancy.
 Others may want to just focus on getting through the procedure on the day of the appointment.
 You can speak with a counsellor at Kensington Clinic if you want to explore ways to feel supported, remember the pregnancy, care for the pregnancy remains, or discuss a plan for further support after the surgical procedure.
-Counsellors can provide resources and referrals in the community for support after a miscarriage.
+Our staff can provide resources and referrals in the community for support after a miscarriage.
 One organization is the Pregnancy & Infant Loss Support Centre.

 You have options when it comes to caring for pregnancy remains and a counsellor will support you with whichever feels right for you.
 Options include:

 - The Silent Hopes Memorial is a program where pregnancy remains lost to miscarriage are cremated and interred at a memorial garden in Calgary.
 There is no charge for this program.